 We're also investigating options to install and upgrade bus stops in Linwood and Woolston.
 More than 150 locations have been identified for review.

-We'll be speaking directly with residents and businesses surrounding existing or proposed bus stop locations, you will be contacted if this applies to you.
+We'll be speaking directly with residents and businesses surrounding existing or proposed bus stop locations.
+You will be contacted if this applies to you.

 We're also planning a renewal of Wyon and Hulbert streets.
-There will be upgrades to Linwood Village streetscape including raised crossings, a platform at the intersection of Hereford Street and Stanmore Road, paved crossings, new bus shelters, wider footpaths, dedicated cycle lanes and planting.
+There will be upgrades to Linwood Village streetscape including raised crossings, a platform at the intersection of Hereford Street and Stanmore Road, paved crossings, new bus shelters, wider footpaths, dedicated cycle lanes and plantings.

 We're making it safer around schools and neighbourhoods by lowering the speed.
 These changes were consulted on in 2022 and the Council approved them on 5 July 2023(external link).
 Find out more about our Safe Speed Neighbourhoods Programme(external link).

 We'll be providing more details on projects as they progress and asking for feedback where we need community input.
-Keep an eye on your letterbox and on our website for more information.
+Keep an eye on your letterbox and our website for more information.

 We've heard from local residents that they have concerns about safety, speed, accessibility and heavy vehicles at several intersections in Bromley.